thhsie/web-log/README.md

    docker-compose up --build
    ```

-   This will build and start the minimal API and the client applications.
+   This will build and start the app.

    > If you prefer to run React client app only, please refer to the individual README file in the `weblog-client` directory.